VPS Privacy Protection Guide 2026: Data Security & Storage Management

 db_password = os.getenv('DB_PASSWORD')

-And make sure .env is excluded from Git:
+And make sure .env is ignored by Git:

 echo ".env" >> .gitignore